+- See what you already have.
 Your current wardrobe may see you through the first few months.
 Check for clothes that "give."
 This includes sweaters, blazers, T-shirts, pants, or skirts with any degree of stretch or elastic in the waist or fabric.

+- Stock up on basics: tops, skirts, and slacks in solid colors.
 You can mix and match solids easily.
 Pair less expensive pieces with a few designer ones.

+- Go to a larger size in non-maternity stores.
 That might be all you need, as long as the style isn't very fitted.

-- Borrow or shop secondhand: You may want to ask a friend who's had a baby recently if you could borrow some of her maternity clothes, or shop consignment or secondhand.
+- Borrow or shop secondhand: You may want to ask a friend who's had a baby recently if you could borrow some of their maternity clothes, or shop consignment or secondhand.

+- Think snug.
 Large, full-cut tops and dresses just make you look bigger than you are.
 Clothes with a bit of stretch will fit better and feel more comfortable.
 Choose maternity clothes that are slim cut with flattering shapes.
 You can build a neat, pulled-together look that gently hugs your body without clinging too tightly.

+- Play with color and pattern.
 These draw attention, if you're comfortable with that.
 If not, you might want to go with solid colors.

+- Choose pants and skirts wisely.
 Slacks with a slightly flared leg help balance your figure.
 Pick skirts long enough to allow you to feel comfortable while sitting.

+- Slip on a jacket.
 Jackets can add polish.
 You can start with one you already own, and later add one or two maternity jackets to your wardrobe.

+- Wear shoes with at least a one-and-a-half-inch heel height.
 A shoe with a little height is actually better for your back than flats.
 Super-high heels may be harder to balance in, especially as your belly grows and your center of gravity changes.